Seirdy/moac/README.md

 Contributing
 ------------

+Development is mostly happening in the v2 branch, which contains breaking changes.

-See `CONTRIBUTING.md` in the repository root.
+See `CONTRIBUTING.md` in the repository root for contribution guidelines.

 Alternatives
 ------------